sapieneptus/card_dealer/README.md

 The game does not
   - Evaluate player hands
   - Determine a winner
-  - Handle the individual steps within a round (e.g., the flop, turn, and river for Texas Hold'em)
+  - Handle the individual steps within a round (e.g., the 'flop', 'turn', and 'river' for Texas Hold'em)
   - Handle the existence of Jokers or Wildcards

 As I understand it, in casinos there is a very slanted distribution of cards in a playing deck to bend odds against the players.
 However, for this application the deck will be a standard uniform 52 card deck.
-The deck is shuffled after each round (I'm not sure if that's standard practice but seems reasonable).
+The deck is rebuilt and shuffled after each round (I'm not sure if that's standard practice but seems reasonable).

 All cards are visible on the screen (i.e., face-down cards are not hidden).
 This allows you to verify that cards are evenly distributed and not duplicated.
-Cards which are supposed to be face down are therefore instead turned at a slant.
+Cards which are supposed to be face down are therefore instead turned at a slant to indicate that they should be considered face-down.

 ### Configuration
 In the `Constants.m` class, you can change some variables such as number of players, number of sets of cards